 - MEMO – The Case for Supporting the I Drive Colorado Campaign (PDF)

 - LETTER – Calling for a clean DREAM Act (PDF)

 - STATEMENT – Coalition for Immigrant Health Principles (PDF)

 Even though the challenges of improving access to health coverage and care for immigrants of varying documentation status are complex, we believe there are commonsense solutions, and that those solutions are achievable with well-informed data and perspectives.
 Read some of what we’ve written about immigrant health issues:

 - BLOG POST – Creating Safe Spaces Program

 - BRIEF – Population Demographics & Insurance Status

-Community Organizing and Leadership Development
+Community Organizing & Leadership Development

-If you work directly with immigrant populations or you are an immigrant who would like to get involved in this work, please contact our Director of Community Organizing, Maggie Gómez.
+If you want to learn more, or if you work directly with immigrant populations or you are an immigrant who would like to get involved in this work, please contact our Director of Community Organizing, Maggie Gómez.